PTI to launch economic reforms plan: Gill

 He said that Imran was a bold and true representative of people of Pakistan.
 He openly and boldly pleaded the principled stand of Pakistan during his foreign visit.
 He has the credit to highlight the issues of Namoos-e-Risalat (SAW), Palestine and Kashmir, while Asif Zardari and Nawaz Sharif remained silent and took no stand during meeting with rulers of other countries.

-About recent visit of Bilawal to Lyari, he said that he [Bilawal] belongs to the elite class and he has come out of hibernation fearing the visit of Imran Khan to Sindh.
+About recent visit of Bilawal to Liyari, he said that he [Bilawal] belongs to the elite class and he has come out of hibernation fearing visit of Imran Khan to Sindh.

 He said that Nawaz Sharif and Shehbaz Sharif are in silent mode, but the government would not spare them and the plundered wealth would be recovered from them.